protocol/nft-website/docs/contribute/grammar-formatting-and-style.md

 ### Syntax

-The IPFS Docs project follows the _GitHub Flavored Markdown_ syntax for markdown.
+NFTutor follows the _GitHub Flavored Markdown_ syntax for Markdown.
 This way, all articles display properly within GitHub itself.
-This gives readers the option to view articles on [the docs website](https://docs.ipfs.io) or [its GitHub repo](https://github.com/ipfs/ipfs-docs).
+This gives readers the option to view articles on either the main NFTutor website or [its GitHub repo](https://github.com/protocol/nft-website).

 ### Rules

 We use the rules set out in the [VSCode Markdownlint](https://github.com/DavidAnson/vscode-markdownlint) extension.
 You can import these rules into any text editor like Vim or Sublime.
 All rules are listed [within the Markdownlint repository](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).

 We highly recommend installing [VSCode](https://code.visualstudio.com/) with the [Markdownlint](https://github.com/DavidAnson/vscode-markdownlint) extension to help with your writing.
-The extension shows warnings within your markdown whenever your copy doesn't conform to a rule.
+The extension shows warnings within your Markdown whenever your copy doesn't conform to a rule.

 ![Screenshot of some Markdown in VSCode showing an error.](./images/grammar-formatting-and-style/no-empty-links-error.png =740x155)